The ultimate first-time home buyer’s guide

 Reviewed by Mike Kelly

 You’ve diligently saved, you’ve patiently waited, and you’re finally ready to buy your first home.
 Where do you start?
-Being a first-time home buyer in Canada is tough—it’s a daunting process with many steps.
+Jumping into the real estate world as a first-time home buyer is no cake walk.
+It’s a long process with no shortage of hoops to jump through.

 But you’re in the right place.

-In this guide, we’ll lead you step-by-step through the entire process: deciding when to buy, sorting out buyer’s incentives, finding a mortgage, finding a home, and finally, making an offer and closing the deal.
+In this guide, we’ll lead you step-by-step through the full progression: deciding when to buy, sorting out buyer’s incentives, finding a mortgage, finding a starter home, and finally, making an offer and closing the deal.

 Header image for Ultimate First-Time Home Buyer's Guide